MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 3. Click *File->Save Scenes*.
 If prompted for a name for your scene, call it *Main* (or whatever you please).
 4. Click *File->Save Project*.

-Note: For a more detailed overview of all the setting we applied, see [this guide](https://docs.microsoft.com/windows/mixed-reality/unity-development-overview#configuring-a-new-unity-project-for-windows-mixed-reality) to configuring Mixed Reality projects.
+Note: For a more detailed overview of all the setting we applied, see <a href="https://docs.microsoft.com/windows/mixed-reality/unity-development-overview#configuring-a-new-unity-project-for-windows-mixed-reality" target="_blank">this guide</a> to configuring Mixed Reality projects.

 ## 4. Deploying to headsets